coffee2code/linkify-text/readme.txt

 == Changelog ==

 = 1.8 () =
+* New: Linkify text within shortcode content, but not within the shortcode tags themselves.
 * Bugfix: Fix being able to limit text replacements to just once a post.
 * Bugfix: Preserve capitalization of source string being linkified.
 Fixes case-sensitive matches where the source string is differently cased than defined in setting.
 * Change: Update plugin framework to 042: